-Below is a tentative schedule for the lecture topics, using the original MW class times for this course.
+Below is a tentative schedule for the lecture topics, using the original TR class times for this course.
 However, since this course will be delivered in an asynchronous format, this schedule is just a general guideline.
 Lectures will be typically posted by topic, rather than by date, and will typically be posted on or (usually) before these dates.
-Chapter readings are also included, although they are not mandatory.
-Finally, due dates for the quizzes are also included.
+Chapter readings are also included.